 If you have a lot of time and are skint, cheap, or want an adventure, you can take the bus to LAX from San Diego.

-Let me clarify, you can take a lot of buses to LAX from San Diego.
-Keep in mind that the bus routes are affecting by traffic.
+Let me clarify, you can take a lot of buses to LAX from San Diego and from Los Angeles back to San Diego.
+Keep in mind that the bus routes are affected by traffic.

 - San Diego to Oceanside Transit Center – $4.25